vijay2181/jenkins-ci-pr-pipeline/README.md

                     if [ "$project_status" == "OK" ]; then
                         echo "Project Status is OK."
                     else
-                        echo "Project Status is ERROR."
+                        echo "Project Status is ERROR.
+Exiting the pipeline" exit 1
                     fi
                 '''
             }